 By Osamu Tsukimori

-TOKYO (Reuters) - Brent crude futures gained ground above $111 a barrel on Wednesday, after falling more than 4 percent in the past two days as fears eased of an imminent strike against Syria.
+TOKYO (Reuters) - Brent crude futures held steady above $111 a barrel on Wednesday, after falling more than 4 percent in the past two days as fears eased of an imminent strike against Syria.

 U.S. President Barack Obama vowed on Tuesday to explore an initiative from Russia to neutralize Syria's chemical weapons, but he voiced scepticism about it and still sought support for his threat to use military force should diplomacy fail.

 Prices could spike if any move against Syria spills over into violence in the Middle East's main oil producing countries.

 Brent crude for October was trading 3 cents up at $111.28 a barrel by 0316 GMT, after dropping to a two-week low of $110.59 and closing down $2.47 on Tuesday.

 U.S. crude for October delivery was down 54 cents at $106.85 a barrel.